matuteiglesias/journal/content/Dev/2025-02-27_Diagnosed_and_Managed_Disk_Space_in_Backup_Directo.md

 - Further analysis may be required to ensure no critical files are removed inadvertently.

 ### Tags
-- backup, Linux, file management, disk cleanup, [[automation]], system maintenance
+- backup, Linux, file management, disk cleanup, automation, system maintenance